orsenthil/senthil.learntosolveit.com-deploy/posts/2007/04/17/using-ptags-py-for-tag-file.md

 ```bash
 find . -name "*.py" -print | xargs ptags.py
 ```
 I was previously using various inefficient methods to achieve this.
+The `ptags.py` script is similar to {{% wikipedia article="Ctags" %}} but specifically designed for Python code.